moschlar/SAUCE/README.rst

  System for AUtomated Code Evaluation
 ----------------------------------------------

-A web based system for automatic code evaluation in the context of programming courses and contests.
+A language-independent, web-based automated assessment tool for programming assignments in practical programming courses within academic environments like universities and schools.

 This software project is licensed under the
 GNU Affero General Public License, Version 3 (AGPL-3.0).